alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 Nitpick 3: `main` is described as “the usual entry point for executable code”.
 The “entry point” term for `main` has unfortunately now been adopted even by cppreference, so this description uses now established terminology and is OK that way.
 But there’s no need to use that term and using it is very misleading, in two ways: (1) user code can be executed before and after `main`, so `main` is decidely not where execution enters the user code of the program, not to mention the notion of `main` as entry point for executable code, and (2) the term *entry point* used to refer unambigously to the machine code level entry point, the entry point that one specifies to a linker, but now when *entry point* is used also for `main` one may need to clarify (especially to learners) whether one is talking about the *machine code entry point* or the *user code “entry point”*, which should be unnecessary to do.

-General impression: the chapter does a good job of pointing out that modern C++ is different from C++03, but is too long-winded about other intro stuff, and as I see it the text really should have mentioned replacing iostreams output with C++23’s `std::print` or the {fmt} library &mdash; a big and fundamental change.
+General impression: the chapter does a good job of pointing out that modern C++ is different from C++03, but is incomplete in that respect.
+In particular as I see it the text really should have mentioned replacing iostreams output with C++23’s `std::print` or the {fmt} library &mdash; a big and fundamental change.
+The chapter is also IMO too long-winded about other intro stuff.

 ## 4. Book ch 2 &mdash; “Containers, iterators, and ranges”.